sowalks/BLE_Diss_Project_Docs/Project Meeting.md

 range and time bubble to be effective not overkill disrupting others

-moving in motion??

 Parameterisation - in reality

-phones that always locate tags - have estimate where they are - tag reprot where phone is
+phones that always locate tags – have estimate where they are - tag reports where phone is

 more levels - phone itself can have a big error